 - A mutable object can be modified yet it's identity remains the same.

-- Lists and arrays can be modified through:
+- Lists can be modified through:

 - element and slice assignment; and

 - modifying methods/functions.

-- ndarray and list is the only mutable types we have seen so far but there are many other (sets, dictionaries, user-defined classes).
+- list is the only mutable type we have seen so far but there are many other (sets, dictionaries, user-defined classes).